relativelyIntuitive/godNum/README.md

 "# godNum"

-This is a simple Flask site that I created to interact with a pair of original JavaScript algorithms that I created for experimenting with the relationship between factors and dividends.
+A simple Flask site that I created to interact with a pair of original algorithms for experimenting with the relationship between factors and dividends.

 The JS script holding the algorithms is executed by the browser client-side, so there are some limitations as to the size of the parameters entered depending on the user's hardware.
 Some basic maximums are explained on each calculator.